-Table 11: Table identifying recommendations to ensure no likely significant effects occur as a result of recreational pressure impacts resulting from the Plan.
+Table 11: Table identifying recommendations to ensure no likely significantadverse effects on integrity occur as a result of recreational pressure impacts resulting from the Plan.

 Policy A23: Land north of Salt Box Road, Guildford

 When any Planning Application is submitted, the Council must ensure that the avoidance measures provided re sufficient to ensure there is no increase in recreational pressure within the SPA as a result of this project.